What’s a Retirement Mortgage & How Does It Work?

-The documents you need for a retirement mortgage will differ whether you’re employed, self-employed, or on pension.
+The documents you need for a retirement mortgage will differ depending on whether you’re employed, self-employed, or on pension.

-These may include your P60, bank statements, and a state pension letter.
+These may include your P603, bank statements, and a state pension letter.

-Based on the regulators’ review of the mortgage market (MMR)3 in April 2014, it’s the plan provider’s responsibility to prove your affordability if repayments are required.
+Based on the regulators’ review of the mortgage market (MMR4) in April 2014, it’s the plan provider’s responsibility to prove your affordability if repayments are required.

-- If employed – the plan provider will need to see your P60.
-They’ll also need to check your state pension4 forecast, and any other occupational scheme pension forecast (to prove future income in retirement).
+- If employed, the plan provider will need to see your P60.
+They’ll also need to check your state pension forecast, and any other occupational scheme pension forecast to prove future income in retirement.

 - Your last annual Department of Work and Pensions (DWP)6 State Pension letter.